morganlyle/Impulse/journals/Nellies_star_log.md

+## July 15, 2021

+*

+*

 ## July 14, 2021

 * Worked on bugs in views on POST endpoints, and bugs in change of model to Clothing_Inventory

+* Learned about the UUID field

+* Worked on the TextChoices field for better experience

 Did some pair coding as driver with Adrian navigating.
 They were super helpful!
 A key takeaway: comment out try/except in order to see what the actual error is, try/except can be too blunt or general in its error message.
 Then fix accordingly!